 To clarify the rest of this article, we will be using “cryptocurrency” interchangeably with “virtual currency.”
 The IRS takes the position that cryptocurrency is “property” for federal income tax purposes.

-The IRS says that if you trade one type of cryptocurrency for another or for USD, you might have to pay taxes on the trade.
-If you fail to report cryptocurrency transactions to the IRS and get audited, you could lose not only the money involved but also any penalties and interest as well as jail time in extreme cases.
+The IRS says that if you trade one type of crypto for another or for USD, you might have to pay taxes on the trade.
+If you fail to report crypto transactions to the IRS and get audited, you could lose not only the money involved but also any penalties and interest as well as jail time in extreme cases.

 There is also a fair market value (FMV) calculation to undertake when it comes to cryptocurrency transactions.
 First, the FMV will be determined in U.S. dollars, then on the date of receipt and then when it is used with another type of payment like fiat currency or goods bought